 Dean Patterson ’71 to Receive Class of ’32 Distinguished Alumni Award

 Gardner Dean Patterson Jr. ’71, who has devoted his professional career to helping institutions of higher education understand the needs of all students regardless of their perceived race, culture, or ethnicity, has been chosen as the 2021 recipient of Mercersburg Academy’s Class of ’32 Distinguished Alumni Award.
-This is the school’s highest honor; it is presented annually to a member of the alumni body who has most distinguished himself or herself through character, service, and achievement.
+This is the school’s highest honor; it is presented annually to members of the alumni body who have most distinguished themselves through character, service, and achievement.
+Patterson follows Deborah Simon ’74 and Paul Mellott Jr. ’70, last year’s recipients of the Class of ’32 Award.

 Patterson retired in 2019 as associate vice president of student affairs and dean of students at Case Western Reserve University in his hometown of Cleveland, Ohio, and is a past member of the National Advisory Committee for the National Conference on Race and Ethnicity in American Higher Education (NCORE), which was founded at the University of Oklahoma and is the leading national forum on issues of race and ethnicity in American higher education.